survivejs/webpack-book/manuscript/building_with_webpack/03_splitting_bundles.md

 ## Loading `dependencies` to a `vendor` Bundle Automatically

-If you maintain strict separation between `dependencies` and `devDependencies`, you can make Webpack to pick up your `vendor` dependencies automatically based on this information.
+If you maintain strict separation between `dependencies` and `devDependencies`, you can make webpack to pick up your `vendor` dependencies automatically based on this information.
 You avoid having to manage those manually then.
 The basic idea goes like this:

 ```javascript
 ...